Drew Waters Preview, Player Props: Royals vs. Blue Jays

 Drew Waters At The Plate

-- Waters has six doubles, five triples, eight home runs and 23 walks while batting .236.
+- Waters has seven doubles, five triples, eight home runs and 23 walks while batting .238.

-- Waters has picked up a hit in 45 of 77 games this season, with multiple hits 15 times.
+- In 59.0% of his 78 games this season, Waters has picked up at least one hit.
+He's also had 15 multi-hit games.

-- In 10.4% of his games this season, he has hit a long ball, and 2.8% of his trips to the dish.
+- He has hit a home run in 10.3% of his games this season, and 2.8% of his plate appearances.

-- Waters has had an RBI in 21 games this season (27.3%), including six multi-RBI outings (7.8%).
-He has also driven home three or more of his team's runs in two contests.
+- In 26.9% of his games this year, Waters has had at least one RBI.
+He's picked up more than one in 7.7% and driven in three or more of his team's runs in two contests.

-- In 28 of 77 games this season, he has scored, and eight of those games included multiple runs.
+- He has scored in 28 of 78 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.